Lukrative525/Music-Box/README.md

 Music-Box is an application for converting MIDI files into musical G-code readable by FDM 3D printers.
 If its stepper motors are noisy enough, the 3D printer will playback the music from the original MIDI file when the G-code file is run.

+See this in action: [https://youtu.be/1bL-VmJUtvs](https://youtu.be/1bL-VmJUtvs)

 # Environment Setup

-Make sure to set your working directory to
+Make sure to set your working directory to the one containing this project.

 # Creating a Machine Definition